AUSTRALIA AND NEW ZEALAND PUNTERS SELECTED IN ‘UBER’ FRAUD

 Since those days’ boiler room boys have been heavily investing their profits in Thailand’s sex industry, with one ‘Hong Kong Paul’ holding the master lease on Nana Plaza, which he bills as the world largest sex entertainment area.

-Currently behind Baker Bradley are Paris Batra, who is not far away from such characters as Alex Pagan and Tony Dunga – ‘Wonga Dunga’.
+Currently behind Baker Bradley are Paris Batra, who is not far away from a guy called Tony Dunga – aka ‘Wonga Dunga’.

 All are Bangkok British wide-boys.
 Paris Batra used to own the ‘Bedsupper Club’ in Bangkok.